rykener/transsangha/_pages/deadname.md

 I hope you'll join us for what will be a meaningful night!

-You can [DM Eleanor](https://signal.me/#eu/HicfJvKC2bVY_3RyHbMtzk13ucvyycJWs87gk68U3sHgMl6EtAZDvpnAP9-kn5Qe) (@rykener.01) on signal with any questions.
+You can DM Kei or Eleanor on signal with any questions.